 Mahela Jayawardene and Kumar Sangakkara made over 800 runs between them, and Irfan Pathan contributed all round, but Punjab seemed to lose the vital moments.
 They won only one out of their first eight games.
 The losses were often close, but without the points to show for it, they wilted, eventually finishing bottom of the heap.

-Punjab missed out on a spot in the knockouts this year.
+Punjab missed out on a spot in the knockouts.
 Adam Gilchrist led a revamped team; Marsh remained and produced another stellar season.
 The rest of the batting and bowling was adequate and consistent without being spectacular, which reflected in their eventual position.

-The high point of their season came when David Miller announced himself on the big stage with a 38-ball unbeaten century against the Royal Challengers Bangalore, but overall they had a middling tournament, with eight wins and eight losses.
+The high point of their season came when David Miller announced himself on the big stage with a 38-ball unbeaten century against Royal Challengers Bangalore, but overall Punjab had a middling tournament, with eight wins and eight losses.